Skip to content

 • Suitable for Yin Yoga or Meditation.

-• Warm and comfortable for practice.
+• Warm and very comfortable for practice.

 • Durable and long-lasting.